melvin2016/REQCLIER/Readme.md

 - To build the CLI: `make build` ( After building the go app the executable can be found in `bin/main`.
 You can use `./bin/main` to execute the CLI app.)

 ### Examples
-- To execute the CLI: `make basic` (Will print the full response from https://linktree.melvingeorge10.workers.dev/)
+- To execute the CLI in a basic way: `make basic` (Will print the full response from https://linktree.melvingeorge10.workers.dev/)
 - To profile google.com using the CLI, use the `make profile-google` command.